 BCS works with both nonprofit and for-profit real estate developers, as well as service organizations and operating businesses seeking to utilize NMTCs.

 BCS works with CDE clients to develop winning strategies for NMTC applications.

-BCS has prepared successful NMTC applications in seven of the past eight application rounds, for a total of $445 million in NMTC awards.
+BCS has prepared 13 successful NMTC applications, totaling $675 million in NMTC awards.